Period-Friendly-Bristol/application-wrapper/README.md

 ## Running locally

-To run a local developement version of the site, simply run `docker compose up`.
+To run a local developement version of the site, simply run `docker-compose up`.

 If you make changes to an application, e.g. `server` or `client`, you will need to re-build the application before running `docker-compose up` to see the changes.